New Waterworks Zoutkamp

 Impression photo of the new, free-standing bicycle bridge over the Reitdiep.

-The Noorderzijlvest Water Authority, the province of Groningen, and the municipality of Het Hogeland believe it is important that residents and businesses in Zoutkamp and other stakeholders are informed about the New Waterworks Zoutkamp.
+The Noorderzijlvest Water Authority, the Groningen Provincial Executive, and the municipality of Het Hogeland believe it is important that residents and businesses in Zoutkamp and other stakeholders are informed of the New Waterworks Zoutkamp.

-• From the end of November 2024, the information center will only be accessible from Stationsstraat.
+• From the end of November 2024, the information centre will only be accessible from Stationsstraat.

-• Long-term parking: During the winter period, the long-term parking lot is used as an ice rink by the Zoutkamp Ice Skating Association.
+• Long-term parking: During the winter period, the long-term parking lot is used as an ice rink by the Zoutkamp Ice Skating Club.

-• Every Friday morning from 9:00 a.m. to 12:00 p.m., you can visit the information center near the ice rink (next to the IJsbaanvereniging canteen, between Panserweg 8 and 9 in Zoutkamp).
-Here you can get more information about all aspects of the Nieuwe Waterwerken Zoutkamp project, and both the water board and Strukton will be present to answer any questions.
+• Every Friday morning from 9:00 to 12:00, you can visit the information centre near the ice rink (next to the Ice Staking Club canteen, between Panserweg 8 and 9 in Zoutkamp).
+Here you can get more information on all aspects of the Nieuwe Waterwerken Zoutkamp project, and both the water authority and Strukton will be present to answer any questions.

 You are very welcome to come and take a look!

-If you have any questions or require further information, please feel free to contact Environmental Manager Eddi Ottens at +31 (0) 6 51403752.
+If you have any questions or require more information, please feel free to contact Environmental Manager Eddi Ottens at +31 (0) 6 51403752.

 Project information